 Most homeowners that attempt to install their irrigation sprinkler controller on their own have to be aware that they cannot install this equipment under their patio, under a tree, basket and specially where your sprinklers will hit it.
 Usually it comes with 25 feet of wiring under which case its best to install it by your house’s side with nothing above it.
 It can be also on an edged fence.

 So as seen in the latter type of sprinkler controller problem, you must always be sure that you have properly interpreted the guidelines and installed your sprinklers correctly.
 Recently installed sprinklers that have problems might have something in between that may be stopping them from working properly.
 Now, older sprinklers that have been around your house for long might have backflow problem among other of the most common types of problems.
 So be reasonable and pay attention to the details in order to know what’s causing the trouble in your sprinkler’s system so you can repair it.
-Visit Oahu Sprinkler’s website for more information about sprinkler repair.
+Visit Hawaii Sprinkler’s website for more information about sprinkler repair.